nostalgk/moocow/README.md

 # MooCOW
-Hello, and welcome to the development discord for the game, MooCOW (working title)
+Hello, and welcome to the development for the game, MooCOW (working title)

 > What is MooCOW?